dayanials/documentation/useful-statistics-about-your-profile.md

 permalink: /useful-statistics-about-your-advertisements/
 keywords: stats, statistics, profile, advertisements, panel
 ---
 There are a variety of tools available in our classified software.
-Since our 2.6.0 version we have improved the statistics panel, displaying data that will be useful and valuable to you.
+Since our 2.6.0 version, we have improved the statistics panel, displaying data that will be useful and valuable to you.

 ## Site Stats